-Additionally, interdictions carried out by Irish law enforcement agencies such as the Revenue Customs Drug Law Enforcement Unit (CDLE), Garda National Drugs and Organised Crime Bureau (GNDOCB) of AGS, Health Products Regulatory Authority (HPRA) and the Naval Service at a national and international level can provide useful information on the origin, and sometimes intended final destination within Ireland, of drugs being brought into the country (Revenue Commissioners Press and Media Division, 2017, personal communication).
-Operations can occur independently, but more often than not involve joint collaboration between agencies.
+Additionally, interdictions carried out independently and collaboratively by Irish law enforcement agencies - such as the Revenue Customs Drug Law Enforcement (RCDLE) Unit, the GNDOCB of AGS, the Health Products Regulatory Authority (HPRA) and the Naval Service - at a national and international level can provide useful information on the origin, and sometimes the intended final destination within Ireland, of drugs being brought into the country (personal communication, Revenue Commissioners Press and Media Division, 2017).

-At a national level, in 2016, joint operations by Revenue's Customs Service, AGS, and/or the Health Products Regulatory Authority evaluated 223 joint controlled delivery operations, compared with 150 joint controlled deliveries evaluated in 2015.
-Arising from these evaluations, Revenue participated in 80 joint controlled deliveries in 2016, compared with 70 in 2015 (Revenue Commissioners Press and Media Division, 2017, personal communication).
+At a national level, the RCDLE continued to be involved in joint investigations with GNDOCB of AGS and with HPRA in 2017.
+This resulted in the Revenue Commissioners evaluating 313 joint controlled delivery operations, which involved the Revenue Commissioners' Customs Service, AGS, and/or HPRA, compared with 223 joint controlled deliveries evaluated in 2016.
+Arising from these evaluations, the Revenue Commissioners participated in 41 joint controlled deliveries in 2017 (personal communication, Revenue Commissioners Press and Media Division, 2018).

-In 2016, Revenue also continued its engagement at an international level with the EU Customs Cooperative Working Party (CCWP), the World Customs Organisation (WCO), Europol, and the European Multi-disciplined Platform Against Criminal Threats (EMPACT) and Maritime Analysis and Operations Centre-Narcotics (MAOC-N) in ongoing actions aimed at intercepting and preventing the trafficking of drugs, illicit medicines, new psychoactive substances and drug precursors (Revenue Commissioners Press and Media Division, 2017, personal communication).
+In 2017, the Revenue Commissioners also continued its engagement at an international level with the EU Customs Cooperation Working Party (CCWP), the World Customs Organization (WCO), Europol, the European multidisciplinary platform against criminal threats (EMPACT), and the Maritime Analysis and Operation Centre - Narcotics (MAOC-N) in ongoing actions aimed at intercepting and preventing the trafficking of drugs, illicit medicines, new psychoactive substances and drug precursors (personal communication, Revenue Commissioners Press and Media Division, 2018).

-During 2016, the Revenue Commissioners customs division participated in several significant national and international operations, including:
+Throughout 2017, the Revenue Commissioners participated in several significant national and international operations, including: